-The Type 1 artificial ear is specified in IEC 60318 [1].
+The Type 1 artificial ear is specified in IEC 60318-1 [1].

-It is recommended that the Type 1 artificial ear should be used for measurements on supra-aural and supra-concha earphones, intended for telephone bandwidth (100 Hz to 4 kHz) applications.
+It is recommended that the Type 1 artificial ear should only be used as a legacy ear simulator for measurements on large, supra-aural or supra-concha, hard-cap, conically symmetrical receivers, which naturally seal to the simulator rim, intended for narrow-band telephony applications (100 Hz to 4 kHz).
+The Type 1 artificial ear should not be used for receivers not meeting these specifications.